-''' /silentTo make the installation transparent for the user of the workstation/installdirTo copy the agent's installation files (binary and resource files) into a folder other than %SYSTEMDRIVE%\Program Files./datadirTo copy the agent's data files (logs, policies, scripts, etc.) into a folder other '''
+/silent or /s To make the installation transparent for the user of the workstation /installdir To copy the agent's installation files (binary and resource files) into a folder other than %SYSTEMDRIVE%\Program Files.

-than %SYSTEMDRIVE%\ProgramData.
+/datadir To copy the agent's data files (logs, policies, scripts, etc.) into a folder other than %SYSTEMDRIVE%\ProgramData.

 Both folders must be located on an NTFS partition on a local volume.
-Do not choose the same
+Do not choose the same folder for installation files and data files.